-Students' grades in their courses are determined by class participation and examination grades, combined in such proportion as the professor may decide.
+Course grades are determined by class participation and examination grades, combined in such proportion as the professor may decide.
+Per USC system policy, assigned grades are not grievable.

-A, B, C, D represent passing grades in order from highest to lowest.
-B+, C+, D+ may also be recorded.
+"A", "B", "C", "D" represent passing grades in order from highest to lowest.
+"B+", "C+", "D+" may also be recorded.
 "F" represents failing performance.
 "AUD" indicates a course was carried on an audit basis.
 (See section on Auditing for more information.)

 "I", Incomplete, is assigned at the discretion of the instructor when, in the instructor's judgment, a student is unable to complete some portion of the assigned work in a course because of an unanticipated illness, accident, work-related responsibility, family hardship, or verified learning disability.
 The grade of "I" is not intended to give students additional time to complete course assignments unless there is some indication that the specified condition or event prevented the student from completing course assignments on time.
 By arrangement with the instructor, the student may have up to 12 months in which to complete the work before a permanent grade is recorded.
 Re-enrolling in the course will not make up an Incomplete.
 An Assignment of Incomplete Grade form must be completed by the instructor and submitted to the Office of the Registrar explaining the reason for the "I" and conditions for make-up.
 A grade of "I" is not computed in calculating a student's grade point average.
 After 12 months an "I" that has not been made up is changed to a grade of "F" or to the back-up grade indicated by the faculty member on the Assignment of Incomplete Grade form.
 Tuition Assistance guidelines do not allow 12 months for a permanent grade to be recorded.
-Contact your Military Education Office for Tuition Assistance guidelines.
+Contact the Military Education Office for Tuition Assistance guidelines.